mkot2/OsirisAndExtra/README.md

 # Osiris And Extra
-- __Warning: I do not support any usage of this cheat on the VAC secure server, which will also result in a ban.__
+- __Warning: I personally do not support any usage of this cheat on the VAC secure server, which will also result in a ban.__
 - Support the upstream project & original author at https://www.paypal.com/paypalme/notgoodusename.
 - If an immediate crash occurs on first use, try the following steps:
 	1. Check if the processor supports the AVX2 instruction set (using a tool such as CPU-Z)